couchbaselabs/Grocery-Sync-iOS/README.md

+⚠️ This repo is obsolete.
+This application is built against a version of Couchbase Lite that reached end of life years ago.

 ## Grocery Sync for iOS (Objective-C version)

 This is a simple demo app showing how to use the [Couchbase Lite][1] framework to embed a nonrelational ("NoSQL"), document-oriented database in an iOS app and sync it with a database server in "the cloud".